cspickert/todo-api/README.md

 # To-do API

-This is a simple REST API for managing to-do lists, built with `fastapi` and the `django` ORM (with data stored in SQLite).
+This is a simple REST API for managing to-do lists and tasks, built with `fastapi` and the `django` ORM (with data stored in SQLite).

 ## API overview

 The API consists of two resources, lists and tasks.

-All requests must be authenticated using API keys passed via the HTTP `Authorization` header with the value formatted as `Bearer <api_key>`.
+Requests must be authenticated using API keys passed via the HTTP `Authorization` header with the value formatted as `Bearer <api_key>`.
+Requests made with a given API key can only be used to interact data created by the API key's associated user (keys for different users cannot be used to access one anothers' data).

 ### Lists